 Penicillin or doxycycline

-Penicillin V 500 mg orally 4 times a day
+Penicillin V 500 mg 4 times a day

+Oral antibiotics can be used for patients with mild disease for the entire course of therapy.
 Doxycycline 100 mg orally every 12 hours for 14 days is used for patients allergic to penicillin.
-Erythromycin 500 mg orally 4 times a day may also be an effective alternative.

-Patients with S. moniliformis endocarditis require high-dose penicillin G plus either streptomycin or gentamicin.
+Patients with S. moniliformis endocarditis require high-dose penicillin G plus either streptomycin or gentamicin for 4 weeks.

 Drugs Mentioned In This Article